jkosciessa/eBOSC_py/README.md

 The example files in the `/data` directory are stored in [Git Large File Storage](https://git-lfs.github.com/).
 To retrieve them install the lfs (`git lfs install`), and then get the files with `git lfs pull`.

 To get started, see the example provided in `examples/eBOSC_example_empirical.ipynb`.
 Data is based off a FieldTrip structure and conversion scripts to MNE-style format are provided in the `examples` directory.

+Releases are also available from [pypi.org](https://pypi.org/manage/project/ebosc/releases/) and can be installed via `pip install ebosc`.

 ## Problems?
 -------------